eddyystop/dataloader-align-results/README.md

 the batch function must return an Array of values the same length as the Array of keys, and re-order them to ensure each index aligns with the original keys.

+The back-end service typically returns results in a different order than we requested, likely because it was more efficient for it to do so.
+Also, it typically omits a result for some keys when no value exists for that key.

-This utility takes the results provided by the back-end service and returns an Array acceptable to DataLoader.
+This utility takes such results and returns an Array acceptable to DataLoader.

 `dataLoaderAlignResults({ graphqlType, serializeDataLoaderKey, serializeRecordKey, onError });`

-- `grapgqlType` (string)- Type of GraphQL result to return for each DataLoader key
+- `grapgqlType` (string) - Type of GraphQL result to return for each DataLoader key
-    - '[!]!' - required collection of required elements
+    - '[!]!' - An array of non-null objects.
-    - '[!]'  - optional collection of required elements
+    - '[!]'  - An array of non-null objects, ori `null`.
-    - '[]'   - optional collection of optional elements
+    - '[]'   - An array of elements each of which is either an object or `null`.
-    - '!'    - required object
+    - '!'    - A non-null object.
-    - ''     - optional object
+    - ''     - An object or `null`.
 - `serializeDataLoaderKey` (optional, function(key)) - Function to serialize a key passed from DataLoader.
     - A non-trivial serialization function should more efficiently be passed to DataLoader, e.g. `new DataLoader(dataLoaderAlignResults, { cacheKeyFn: serializeDataLoaderKey })`,